Doctor of Nursing Practice (DNP) Admission Requirements

 Washington and New York State Applicants – Washington students are currently unable to complete their practicum within the state, but can complete them in neighboring states.
 New York State applicants cannot be admitted at this time.
 Please contact the School of Nursing for more information.

 Enrollment in one of Liberty University’s licensure programs does not guarantee a degree from Liberty or qualification for licensure.
 Students are responsible for meeting all academic and professional requirements for graduation.
-Further information regarding these academic and professional requirements are outlined on program page and here on the admission requirements page.
+Further information regarding these academic and professional requirements are outlined on the program page and here on the admission requirements page.
 Students enrolled in a licensure program are responsible for knowing the material outlined for their program.
-Further, it is the sole responsibility of the student, not the institution, to obtain information regarding prerequisites for licensure as outlined by their particular state Board of Nursing.
+Further, it is the sole responsibility of the student, not Liberty University, to obtain information regarding prerequisites for licensure as outlined by their particular state Board of Nursing.

 Licensure requirements for any state are subject to change without notice.
 Liberty University is not responsible for knowing when changes occur.
 Additionally, there might be other states with unique licensure requirements.
 Please reference our State Requirements for NP and APRN Licensure page for further information.